jimbo3301/MegaPixel-One-Socket-Ethernet/README.md

-#Ethernet Library for Teensy#
+#Ethernet Library for MegaPixel Controller powered with Teensy#

 Wiznet chips W5100, W5200 and W5500 are automatically detected.
+However only W5200 and W5500 are only used the for controller

 Efficient block mode of W5200 & W5500 are used for data and multi-byte register access.